mbarker84/css-irl/src/pages/a-modern-front-end-workflow.md

 ### Sass to CSS

 NPM scripts consist of a key (the name of the script, which is what we would type in the terminal in order to run it) and a value – the script itself, which will be executed when we run the command.
 First we’ll write the script which compiles Sass to CSS.
-We’ll give it the name “scss” (we could name it anything we like) and add it to our “scripts” section:
+We’ll give it the name **scss** (we could name it anything we like) and add it to our “scripts” section:

 ```json
 "scripts": {